326th/Roughness-measurement-respository/README.md

 # Roughness Measurement Respository

-This project was made for gathering data of read roughness of real life location and its elevation and visualize it.
+This project was made for gathering data of reading roughness of real-life location and its elevation and visualize it.

-This project mainly focuses on automating the data collection process but allows for mannual collection
+This project mainly focuses on automating the data collection process but allows for manual collection

 ## Made by Cosmic Express group